The New Yorker.

 Front desk phone answerers may, without any medical credentials, ask you questions such as, “Where is your pain and what does it feel like.?”
 Sometimes you are given an appointment which may be scheduled for one or two months away. (“We have an opening.”)
 Who is making that triage decision?
 To me this is practicing medicine without a license.

 c.
-If you seek a physician’s care you may be offered a nurse or a PA as if they are just as skilled as a doctor.
+If you seek a physician’s care you may be offered a nurse or a PA as if they are” just as skilled as a doctor.”
 That is a lie, and the AMA agrees with me.

 d.
 Some doctors belong to medical groups which have affiliated with a large corporation, such as the Robert Wood Johnson Barnabas Health.
 This company, based in New Brunswick, has been striving to access patients from Monmouth County and they have their eyes on our area including Ocean Grove and Fort Monmouth.

-So some physicians who have contractural affiliations, such as with RWJBarnabas Health, may have a conflict of interest by insisting that the patient go, for example, to Monmouth Hospital instead of Jersey Shore or by referring patients for specialized attention to their referral centers out of this community.
-For example, RWJ provides some specialized services in New Brunswick.
-You could be sent to such a place when there are such providers nearer your home.
+Some physicians who have contractural affiliations, such as with RWJBarnabas Health, may have a conflict of interest by insisting that the patient go, for example, to Monmouth Hospital instead of Jersey Shore or by referring patients for specialized attention to their referral centers out of this community.

 e.
 And who is providing your care at Jersey Shore University hospital?
 I have been to the Jersey Shore ER recently where highly qualified attending physicians/specialists were not visible despite the hospital’s list of consultants.
+And the ER staff was overwhelmed.

-In the past, if you were a patient in an ER or medical surgical hospital unit, you could expect your doctor and/or consulted specialists to manage your care in person.
+In the past, if you were a patient in an ER or medical surgical hospital in-patient unit, you could expect your doctor and/or consulted specialists to manage your care in person.

-And if you are an inpatient, find out who is your attending physician named on your chart and see if he/she comes to see you or if your care is by unknown unmarked residents or medical assistants.
+And if you are an inpatient, find out who is the attending physician named on your chart and see if he comes to see you or if your care is by unknown unmarked proxies: resident physicians or medical assistants.
 And such practitioners are of uncertain competence, and you often are not informed as to who is who.
+Not knowing who is in charge of your case is scary.

 f .
-Record keeping has become onerous for doctors in the office typing on a keyboard while trying to take a complete history, perform a physical exam, analyze your case, and give you advice.
+Record keeping has become onerous for doctors in the office typing on a computer keyboard while trying to take a complete history, perform a physical exam, analyze your case, and give you advice.
 There is never enough time.
-The doc is expected to create a competent and complete chart note before you leave.

 h.
 Watch your billing.
 The hospitals are now beginning to bill you or alert you on line for services you haven’t yet received.
 Make sure that they have all your insurance documentation.
 For example if you have Medicare, make sure that they know your secondary coverage.

-Some billing offices fail to bill your secondary insurance.
+Some incompetent billing offices fail to bill your secondary insurance.
 Then you will be balance billed and you don’t want to deal with billers who are out to collect and make you crazy.

 Here is a link to a Blogfinger post about second opinions:*